Downham and Stoke Ferry Railway: Ownership changes

-On 6 August 1897 an Act of Parliament authorised the GER to absorb the D&SF, which they did on 1 January 1898.
+On 6 August 1897 the Great Eastern Railway (General Powers) Act 1897 (60 & 61 Vict. c. xcv) authorised the GER to absorb the D&SF, which they did on 1 January 1898.
 Being part of the GER, the line passed to the London and North Eastern Railway (LNER) at the Grouping on 1 January 1923.

 When the railways were nationalised in 1948 operation of the line became the responsibility of British Railways Eastern Region.

 Closure

 The LNER withdrew the passenger service on 22 September 1930.